Developer Guide

 System

-object, invoked from the integrator
+The system object, invoked from the integrator, initializes

-objects by reading mesh and restarted solution, if available.
+elements, inters and vertex objects by reading mesh and restarted solution, if available.
 These objects have a construct_kernels method to generate kernels for computing the right-hand side.
-Here, the rhside
+Here, the rhside method schedules these kernels.
+To enhance efficiency, non-blocking communications and computations are overlapped.

-The class hierarchy of the system
+The class hierarchy of the system can be depicted as follows:

 Elements

-object stores solution and other arrays.
+The elemenets object stores solution and other arrays.
 It also generates kernels, looping over elements.
 The class hierarchy can be depicted as follows:

 For RANS simulation, class hierarchy can be depicted as follows: